2024 EDGE Symposium packs the house

 Community partner Paulina Lopez (left of center) toasts the conclusion of a successful event with EDGE members and staff.

-Last week the UW Interdisciplinary Center for Exposures, Diseases, Genomics and Environment (EDGE) hosted more than 60 people for its annual symposium showcasing EDGE science and community engagement.
+In June, the UW Interdisciplinary Center for Exposures, Diseases, Genomics & Environment (EDGE) hosted more than 60 people for its annual symposium showcasing EDGE science and community engagement.

-On June 6, the University of Washington Interdisciplinary Center for Exposures, Diseases, Genomics, and Environment (EDGE) hosted its annual center symposium in Seattle.
-The theme for the event was “Enhancing Equitable University/Community Partnerships.”
+On June 6, the University of Washington Interdisciplinary Center for Exposures, Diseases, Genomics & Environment (EDGE) hosted its annual center symposium in Seattle.
+The theme for the event was “Enhancing Equitable University/ Community Partnerships.”
 Over 60 faculty, staff, trainees and community partners attended, representing several UW departments as well as the wider Seattle community.

 A group of about 60 people pose on the stairs for a group shot.